ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/local-development.rst

 Set python 3 as the default python version
 ==========================================

-Instructions will vary between OSs, but ubuntu already provides an handy utility package for this purpose:
+Instructions will vary between OSs, but Ubuntu already provides an handy utility package for this purpose:

 .. code-block:: bash